Brian's Guide to

 Ticket inspection

 Once you have your ticket (and validated it if required), you may board the train or bus.
 Keep your ticket with you for the duration of your journey.
-As mentioned earlier, German transit operates on the honor system.
+As mentioned earlier, German transit operates on the honor system, so there are no fare gates or turnstiles.
 However, to keep honest people honest, undercover ticket inspectors (Fahrkartenkontrolleur) will periodically walk-through the trains and buses checking tickets, or occasionally even on the platform in cities where a ticket is required there.
 Sometimes, ticket checkpoints are found when exiting a station.
 Inspectors will typically announce themselves by asking "Fahrkarten/Fahrausweise, bitte" and may show a badge or identification card.
 Hand them your ticket and wait for them to check it.
-Those without tickets are publicly humiliated, a torture which only ends by coughing-up a fine, usually €60 or so collected on the spot.
+Those without tickets are publicly humiliated, a torture which only ends by coughing-up a fine, usually €60 or so, which can be paid on the spot; if you do so, be sure to get a receipt.
 Keep in mind that they've heard all the excuses (and being a foreigner is no excuse), so don't expect mercy.
 If caught, it's in your best interest to just pay up and get on with your life.
 They also know how to spot people attempting to evading them, so it's best not to try.
+Also, be aware that tickets purchased on an app are generally not valid for the first few minutes after purchase — this is to prevent someone from purchasing a ticket at the last minute when they realize a ticket inspector is approaching.

 S‑Bahn passes